 I bought quite a stash for me and my friends – including my own spiced, chocolatey blend- and it got me thinking about different ways to use teas.

 I’m using the gingerbread chai for ice cold lattes, which have been a godsend over the hot summer.
 The carrot cake blend is made with caffeine free roobios, actual carrot flakes, caramelized hazelnut and spices.
 It’s delicious and it does smell like actual carrot cake, so why not add it?

 It seemed daft to add it to the cake as it wouldn’t stand out, but the icing was there for the taking.
 Most carrot cakes come with cream cheese icing, but I like mascarpone icing because it’s less sweet and so can be flavoured.

 It’s not a smack in the face flavour, but a lovely hum that compliments the carrot cake.
 And you could use this mascarpone icing method with all sorts of teas and cakes:

-Toast and jam (yep that’s a tea!)
-With chocolate cake
+- Toast and jam (yep that’s a tea!) with chocolate cake or marmalade brownies

 I used Nigella’s carrot cake muffin recipe which you can find online.

 A simple way to infuse your icing with a flavour to compliment a cake.